sofastack/sofa-jraft/README.md

 [How to contribute](https://github.com/sofastack/sofa-jraft/wiki/%E5%A6%82%E4%BD%95%E5%8F%82%E4%B8%8E-SOFAJRaft-%E4%BB%A3%E7%A0%81%E8%B4%A1%E7%8C%AE)

 ## Acknowledgement
-SOFAJRaft was ported from Baidu's [braft](https://github.com/brpc/braft) and made some optimizations and improvements.
+SOFAJRaft was ported from Baidu's [braft](https://github.com/brpc/braft) with some optimizing and improvement.
 Thanks to the Baidu braft team for opening up such a great C++ RAFT implementation.

 ## License
 SOFAJRaft is licensed under the [Apache License 2.0](./LICENSE).
 SOFAJRaft relies on some third-party components, and their open source protocol is also Apache License 2.0.